e6quisitory/wolf3d-reimpl-cpp/README.md

     cmake -G "Ninja" ../src
     ninja -j $(sysctl -n hw.physicalcpu)
     ```
 4. Now a clickable `.app` executable should be present in this build directory.
-You can run it from the terminal with the below command, and you can also navigate to it and simply double-click it as well to launch.
+You can run it from the terminal with the command below, and you can also navigate to it and simply double-click it as well to launch.

     ```
     open -n ./wolf3d-clone.app